-Papyrus also evaluated Hyperion Planning, but the price was out of the range that this mid-sized organization wanted to invest and many of the features were not necessary to accomplish their budgeting and planning goals.
+Papyrus also evaluated Hyperion Planning, but the price was out of the range that this mid-sized organization wanted to invest while many of the features were not necessary to accomplish their budgeting and planning goals.

-Papyrus also benefits from more frequent and accurate reporting, delivering monthly executive reports straight from Adaptive Planning.
+Papyrus also benefits from more frequent and accurate reporting, delivering monthly executive reports straight from Adaptive Insights.
 By utilizing report templates, the finance team can update and run reports rapidly—a process that used to take a week can now be completed in a few minutes.
 The executive team, department heads and finance group now have improved visibility into key trends impacting their business, which in turn directly determine critical decisions that impact their sales results.

-"Now business owners are accountable for their numbers and the onus on finance has been lifted," explains Shaw."It used to be a painful process developing these reports in Excel.
-Using Adaptive has really changed the way we spend our time and we now can focus more on analysis and less on consolidation and error correction.
+"Now business owners are accountable for their numbers and the onus on finance has been lifted," said Shaw."It used to be a painful process developing these reports in Excel.
+Using Adaptive Insights has really changed the way we spend our time and we now can focus more on analysis and less on consolidation and error correction.
 We now have a lot more confidence in the numbers."